prakash-kannaiah/PCD-to-Geo-Referenced-PCD-Converter/README.md

   Example:
   `17°32'33.8530"N` → `17 + 32/60 + 33.8530/3600 = 17.54273694`N

-  - use the program if required to dms to degree using the program `dms_to_decimal.py`
+- If needed, use the  `dms_to_decimal.py` program to convert DMS to decimal degrees automatically.

 b. **Calculate the Heading Angle (Rotation)**